…to promote diversity and inclusion in the mathematical sciences …

 Panelists shared their successes (and failures) in recruiting and admitting a greater diversity of graduate students and on increasing the success rate of "undervalued" applicants, both through helping the students adapt to the programs and through helping the programs adapt to the students.

 This conference of the Math Alliance brought together over 200 students and more than 100 faculty and other school representatives.
 The AMS Director of Education and Diversity moderated a lively panel discussion on mentoring.

 Over 150 students, faculty, and others of the mathematics community enjoyed an evening of conversation, snacks, an interactive game, and AMS prizes!

 Mathematics sessions included: Commutative Algebra, Latin@s Count, Real World Mathematical Applications in the Biological Sciences, and Women in Math.

 This is a terrific annual conference geared for undergraduates from HBCUs, but open to everyone.
-(The book pictured is From Groups to Geometry and Back by Climenhaga and Katok.)

 The room was packed for the Hidden Figures panel organized by EDD, Association of Women in Mathematics, Building Diversity in Science, Enhancing Diversity in Graduate Education, and the National Association of Mathematicians.